GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

 # Continuous Integration (CI) and Continuous Deployment (CD)

-This directory defines resources needed to setup CICD pipelines of Terraform configs.
+This directory defines the resources that need to be deployed manually to setup CICD pipelines of Terraform configs.

 The CI and CD pipelines use
 [Google Cloud Build](https://cloud.google.com/cloud-build) and